fastify/fastify-multipart/README.md

 })
 ```

+**Note**: if you assign all fields to the body and don't define an `onFile` handler, you won't be able to read the files through streams, as they are already read and their contents are accumulated in memory.
+You can only use the `toBuffer` method to read the content.
+If you try to read from a stream and pipe to a new file, you will obtain an empty new file.

 ## JSON Schema body validation

 If you enable `attachFieldsToBody` and set `sharedSchemaId` a shared JSON Schema is added, which can be used to validate parsed multipart fields.